 5.15 Final Grade Changes

 When a grade other than incomplete is reported officially by an instructor at the end of a term, the grade is recorded and can be changed only if an error was made in estimating or reporting it.
 The instructor will, with the approval of the department head, report the error in writing to the dean with a recommendation about the action to be taken.
-Only the instructor can change the grade in a course except as provided in the incomplete grade policy.
+Only the instructor can change the grade in a course except as provided in the incomplete grade policy, in the case of a student appeal (as in 5.16), or an academic integrity violation, in which cases final grade may be determined by the appropriate appeal body as part of sanctions (see Academic Integrity Policy.)
 Any request by a student for a change in a final grade must be submitted to the instructor within thirty-five days after the end of final exams.